2017 Mazda3 Review

 The Mazda3’s auto braking now works at speeds up to 80km/h, using a camera to detect obstacles on the roadway ahead (typically another car that has slowed suddenly, but also pedestrians), and braking the car if you do not react immediately to a warning.

 On all but the least costly Mazda3, the Neo, auto braking also works in reverse, applying the brakes to prevent your backing into objects (or people) detected by a sensor on the rear bumper.
-As well, a reversing camera helps you check what is back there yourself.
+As well, a reversing camera helps you check back there yourself.

 In addition, a blind-spot monitor alerts you, when you indicate to change lanes, if it detects another car near your rear corner but out of view of your mirrors.
 And a rear cross-traffic alert helps you avoid trouble when reversing out of parking spaces or driveways, warning you if it detects a vehicle approaching from either side.